AlphaHydrae/monohook/README.md

   or the `$MONOHOOK_FORWARD_REQUEST_BODY` environment variable.

   If enabled, the request body will be piped to the command's standard input.

+  If the `-Y, --cache-request-body` command-line flag or the `$MONOHOOK_CACHE_REQUEST_BODY` environment variable is also enabled, the request body will be read immediately and cached for when the hook executes (which might take a while depending on concurrency settings).
+Otherwise, the request will wait to complete until the hook can actually execute.
 * HTTP request headers with the `-H, --forward-request-headers` command-line flag or the `$MONOHOOK_FORWARD_REQUEST_HEADERS` environment variable.